peter88213/PyWriter/docs/devel/roadmap.md

 - Make yw7-specific classes the base classes in the yw package.
 - Add yw7-only converter and exporter classes.

+#### v3.6

+Import changed chapter and scene titles from manuscript and scene descriptions.

 ## Version 4.x: Edit the novel structure independently from yWriter